 ● Orange: Orange in Hebrew is כתום (pronounced: kah-tom), and even if you were thinking oranges have the same name as the color just like in other languages, this is not the case.
 Oranges in Hebrew are תפוזים, and even if they are כתום in color, they don’t share a name.

-There are many colors that are deeply connected to Israel’s story, people, and roots.
-Let’s go over only 2 of them so you can expand your Hebrew vocabulary a bit more.
+Many colors are deeply connected to Israel’s story, people, and roots.
+Let’s go over only two of them so you can expand your Hebrew vocabulary a bit more.
 Are you ready?

 Learn Hebrew today.
 Join one of our online courses